Jump in the heli with us and take a ride to watch the Skiers Cup Backcountry Slopestyle go down in Andorra.

 Among all of the highly talented Skiers Cup participants, Anthamatten is quite unanimously proclaimed the event’s MVP in 2016.
 He held his own in the BC slopestyle, losing only one point in his match-up against Seth Morrison, and only because he sent a massive backflip too big and missed the next feature.
 Especially during the Big Mountain day, Anthamatten left us all stunned with his mastery of the mountain, with two brilliant runs that blended extreme technical capability with previously-unseen levels of creativity and line interpretation—surfing a cornice line, straightlining a grass chute and Super-Marioing off a rollover cliff drop to a near-perfect micro-transition landing.

 “I had two good days of riding,” said Anthamatten.
-“Today I surprised myself— a cork 7 is normally not my speciality, but I had a good feeling and a good end to the run.
+“Today I surprised myself— a cork 7 is normally not my specialty, but I had a good feeling and a good end to the run.
 Just having fun with the boys, you ski much better than when you put pressure on yourself.”

 That’s a wrap on the 2016 Skiers Cup, but rest assured—Team Americas won’t be forgetting this defeat anytime soon.
 With their hemisphere now behind two to four in overall Skiers Cup matchups, 2017 team captain Tanner Rainville and right-hand-man Parker White are reportedly already plotting a comeback.